 Students may use only materials allowed by the instructor.
 Students must leave all items not necessary for the test with the technician, including food, drinks, cell phones and electronic devices.

 Students are responsible for bringing allowed testing materials.
-The ATC is not responsible for providing materials such as pen, pencils, scratch paper, calculators, etc.
+The CEC is not responsible for providing materials such as pen, pencils, scratch paper, calculators, etc.

-Students must be quiet in the testing area.
+Students must be quiet in the exam area.
 Talking or other disruptions will result in tests being picked up and returned to the instructor, regardless of completion status.

 Students must stay in the testing area until the test is complete, unless otherwise allowed by instructor.
-Leaving the testing area will result in the test being picked up and returned to the instructor.
+Leaving the exam center will result in the test being picked up and returned to the instructor.
 If you have a special issue, please see the technician.